SynBioDex/SBOL-visual/SEPs/SEP_V021.md

-# SEP V021: Use Unspecified Interaction Glyph Node for Interactions of Unknown Type
+# SEP V021: Use Unspecified Interaction Glyph Node for Interactions of Unknown Nature

 | SEP | |
 | --- | --- |